TwilioDevEd/twiml-generator/README.md

 ### Generate the Helper Library code via the command line

-  You can generate the Helper Library code by running a the `generator.py` file.
+  You can generate the Helper Library code by running the `generator.py` file.

   In your terminal, run a command with following format: